-- To support and engage the least active children through a varied Physical Education programme, during Curriculum PE lessons, as well as before after school PE activities. - To pay for professional development opportunities for teachers in PE and sport. - To provide cover to release teachers for professional development in PE and sport. - To buy quality assured professional development modules /materials for PE and sport.
+- To support and engage the least active children through a varied Physical Education programme, during Curriculum PE lessons, as well as before after school PE activities. - To pay for professional development opportunities for teachers in PE and sport. - To provide cover to release teachers for professional development in PE and sport. - To attend more sport competitions and increase pupils' participation in school games. - To buy quality assured professional development modules /materials for PE and sport.